 Most people experience some form of outpatient care every year.
-For example, your annual physical or going to a hospital for a colonoscopy are types of outpatient services.
+For example, your annual physical or going to a hospital for a colonoscopy are examples of outpatient services.
 Other common types of outpatient care include:

 - Bloodwork and other lab tests